novoda/gradle-android-command-plugin/README.md

 ### Input Scripting

-The plugin has a extension called `scripts` which allows you to do simple scripting automation in a connected device.
+The plugin provides an extension called `scripts` which allows to perform simple scripting automation.
 Here is an example called `autoLogin` which will input the test username and password into the sample app.

 ```groovy